Wondering how to build a marketing funnel?

 The goals for building a marketing funnel can seem obvious: improving conversions and sales.

-However, your marketing funnel objectives need not be restricted to getting your leads to purchase.
+Your marketing funnel objectives need not be restricted to just getting your leads to purchase.

 You can use marketing funnels, for instance, to see how your website visitors move through the site.
-This engagement can uncover insights that might help you to drive more sales in the future.
+These insights can guide you on how to build a marketing funnel that better engages users, ultimately helping you drive more sales in the future.

 Other goals for building a marketing funnel can be: